 What is bipolar disorder?

-Do you sometimes feel energetic and unstoppable—then later feel drained or as if you have absolutely no energy?
+Do you sometimes feel more energetic than usual or even unstoppable — and at other times feel extremely drained or as if you have absolutely no energy?
 Have you noticed that sometimes you feel as if you could do anything, and at other times you feel down or depressed?
 Are there days when you barely need to sleep to feel refreshed, and other days when all you can do is sleep?
 If so, these might be symptoms of bipolar disorder.

 “I would go from having a very good day to all of a sudden feeling awful about myself.
 It took me a while to recognize that this wasn’t the way I wanted to live.”

 Bipolar disorder is not the result of a character flaw, and people don't bring it on themselves.
 Bipolar disorder tends to run in families, so researchers are studying factors like genetics and differences in people's brains to better understand the condition.
 There is no single cause of bipolar disorder.
 Some Veterans experience an increase in their bipolar symptoms related to stressful events, difficult living or working environments, or challenging family situations.

 Whatever the cause, bipolar disorder is a treatable medical condition that can affect people from all walks of life, including members of the military.
 Proper treatment helps people with bipolar disorder actively manage their condition and gain better control over their moods and related symptoms.
 While bipolar disorder cannot be cured, it can be treated effectively over the long-term.

 What are the signs of bipolar disorder?